vikramkh/course-website-16fa/index.md

 The lectures and the required reading will draw from the textbook.
 It is available from the Penn Bookstore, as well as various online retailers.

 Materials:
 : We require everyone in the course to have their own clicker.
 You can re-use the one that you have from CIS 110 or 120, or you can purchase one from the bookstore if you don't have one.
-Please [register your clicker on the Turning Technologies web site](https://account.turningtechnologies.com/account/dashboard/index).

 ---